Getting Started with Conduit

 Reject requests where the signature does not match.

-Quick test with swaks
+Quick SMTP test with swaks

 swaks is a command-line SMTP testing tool available on most platforms (brew install swaks, apt install swaks):